zshamrock/java-nats-streaming/README.md

 Replay of messages offers great flexibility for clients wishing to begin processing at some earlier point in the data stream.
 However, some clients just need to pick up where they left off from an earlier session, without having to manually track their position in the stream of messages.
 Durable subscriptions allow clients to assign a durable name to a subscription when it is created.
-Doing this causes the STAN server to track the last acknowledged message for that clientID + durable name, so that only messages since the last acknowledged message will be delivered to the client.
+Doing this causes the NATS Streaming server to track the last acknowledged message for that clientID + durable name, so that only messages since the last acknowledged message will be delivered to the client.

 ```java
 Connection sc = new ConnectionFactory("test-cluster", "client-123").createConnection();